kredati/cin3010s20/syllabus.0.1.md

 * Scott Richmond, ch.
 6, "Aesthetics Beyond the Phenomenal," from _Cinema's Bodily Illusions_
 * Gilbert Simondon, "The Genesis of the Individual," and/or "The Position of the Problem of Ontogenesis" (TBD, these are two very different translations of the same piece)
 * Bernard Stiegler, selections TBD from _Technics and Time, vol. 1: The Fault of Epimetheus_ <!-- make these selections -->
-* Zabet Patterson, "From the Gun Controller to the Mandala: The Cybernetic Cinema of John and James Whitney"
+* Zabet Patterson, "From the Gun Controller to the Mandala: The Cybernetic Cinema of John and James Whitney," in _Mainframe Experimentalism_
 ##### Recommended:
 * Mark B.N.
 Hansen, "System-Environment Hybrids," from _Emergence and Embodiment_
 * Grant Taylor, "The Soulless Usurper: Reception and Criticism of Early Computer Art," in _Mainframe Experimentalism_